blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 - Buying and selling slave men
 - Encouraging the ownership of slaves, since freeing one's slaves frees them from their sins
+- Encouraging people to sell slaves to other Muhammdians instead of freeing them, as Muhammad advised
+- Considering trading multiple disbelieving slaves - by the example of two black slaves -  to buy believing slaves
 - Having intercourse with the women of the disbelievers who have been defeated if she does not object
 - Buying and selling captive women after intercourse if the owner always pulled out, or if she is not pregnant
 - Sharing slave women with others including one's own family for sex as long as they are not charged for it, if she does not object